japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 supportsAggregate(aggregateBufferAttributes: Seq[Attribute]): Boolean
 ----

-`supportsAggregate` firstly <<spark-sql-StructType.md#fromAttributes, creates the schema>> (from the input aggregation buffer attributes) and requests `UnsafeFixedWidthAggregationMap` to <<spark-sql-UnsafeFixedWidthAggregationMap.md#supportsAggregationBufferSchema, supportsAggregationBufferSchema>> (i.e. the schema uses spark-sql-UnsafeRow.md#mutableFieldTypes[mutable field data types] only that have fixed length and can be mutated in place in an spark-sql-UnsafeRow.md[UnsafeRow]).
+`supportsAggregate` firstly [creates the schema](../StructType.md#fromAttributes) (from the input aggregation buffer attributes) and requests `UnsafeFixedWidthAggregationMap` to <<spark-sql-UnsafeFixedWidthAggregationMap.md#supportsAggregationBufferSchema, supportsAggregationBufferSchema>> (i.e. the schema uses spark-sql-UnsafeRow.md#mutableFieldTypes[mutable field data types] only that have fixed length and can be mutated in place in an spark-sql-UnsafeRow.md[UnsafeRow]).

 [NOTE]
 ====